kieran-mackle/AutoTrader/content/_posts/2021-11-08-detecting-divergence.md

 My approach to solving this problem is more mechanical, and is as follows: by fitting a short-period moving average to the dataset, I can use the slope to detect local highs and local lows.
 This is exactly the approach I have implemented in the [`find_swings`](../docs/indicators#swing-detection) utility indicator.
 This indicator is illustrated on the chart below by the dashed lines.
+The second plot below the price chart shows the implied trend, yielding a value of `1` when a swing low is detected (implying an uptrend) and a value of `-1` when a swing high is detected (implying a downtrend).

 ![Price Swings](/AutoTrader/assets/divergence-blog/price-swings-trend.png "Price Swings")